 With Rydalmere wharf right next to Eric Primrose Reserve, the park is a good place to start or end a ferry adventure the kids.
-We have always been able to get a car spot there, but keep in mind that the Parramatta Rivercat only runs once an hour from here.
 For ideas on ferry adventures, check out our handy guide.

-The bbq area is really lovely and has a gorgeous view over Parramatta River.
-Well as long as you turn your head up river and not out over the industrial area of Camellia, though it is still somewhat hidden behind the mangrove fringe along the river.
+The BBQ area is really lovely and has a gorgeous view over Parramatta River.
+Well as long as you turn your head up river and not out over the industrial area of Camellia.
+Though it’s still somewhat hidden behind the mangrove fringe along the river.
 And my boys love looking over to the cement factory anyway.

 There are two picnic shelters, each with a dual bbq and two picnic tables.
-There is also a bubbler, bike rack and garbage bin.
-Now it just needs some lights and a public toilets nearby.
+There’s also a bubbler, bike rack and garbage bin.
+Now it just needs some lighting for BBQ dinners!

 The playground is best suited for kids under 5 and has: